Gcc3186/python/README.md

-# python
+# Python
-First python repository
+This is a test for the python repository